Welcome to STRS Ohio

 For Kasey, the STRS Ohio Defined Benefit Plan may be the best choice.
 STRS Ohio is nationally recognized for providing financially secure, comprehensive benefits for members while teaching and during retirement.

-If you choose the Defined Benefit Plan at this time, you will remain in it throughout your teaching career.
+If she chooses the Defined Benefit Plan at this time, she will remain in it throughout her teaching career.
 There are no additional opportunities to choose another STRS Ohio plan at a later date.

 Jason, 24-year-old with his first teaching appointment